-Description: The House Control 400 operates an On/Off boiler with indirect Domestic Hot Water.
-The boiler is operated using Outdoor Reset with Indoor Feedback, which supplies the lowest comfortable water temperature to four onboard hydronic zones.
-Additional boiler temperature zones can be added using the tN4 Expansion terminals.
+Description: The House Control 401 operates an On/Off boiler with indirect Domestic Hot Water.
+The boiler is operated using Outdoor Reset with Indoor Feedback.
+This supplies the lowest water temperature to the 4 onboard hydronic zones, while maintaining comfort in the building.
+Additional zones can be added using the tN4 Expansion terminals.